 Benefits of Arjuna in Diabetes

 Diabetes is a type of Medorog (disease related to obesity) that comes under Prameha disease in Ayurveda.
-It is a Kapha predominant disease.
-According to Ayurveda, an unhealthy lifestyle like lack of physical activity, excessive and frequent food intake, excessive daytime sleepiness, more meat-curd intake, laziness, and Kapha aggravating diet lead to Meda Vridhi (excess fat or obesity), and this further cause Prameha and Madhumeha (diabetes mellitus).
+It is a Kapha-predominant disease.
+According to Ayurveda, an unhealthy lifestyle like lack of physical activity, excessive and frequent food intake, excessive daytime sleepiness, more meat-curd intake, laziness, and Kapha aggravating diet lead to Meda Vridhi (excess fat or obesity), and this further causes Prameha and Madhumeha (diabetes mellitus).

 In diabetes, the body is unable to use insulin to convert sugar (glucose) into energy.
 As a result, the blood sugar level in the blood becomes very high (high blood sugar) which can cause serious problems if left untreated.